The Explanation Necessity for Healthcare AI: Abstract

 \section{Abstract}

-{ Explainability is often critical to the acceptable implementation of artificial intelligence (AI).
-Nowhere is this more important than healthcare where decision-making directly impacts patients and trust in AI systems is essential.
-This trust is often built on the explanations and interpretations the AI provides.
-Despite significant advancements in AI interpretability, there remains the need for clear guidelines on when and to what extent explanations are necessary in the medical context.
-We propose a novel categorization system with four distinct classes of explanation necessity, guiding the level of explanation required: patient or sample (local) level, cohort or dataset (global) level, or both levels.
-We introduce a mathematical formulation that distinguishes these categories and offers a practical framework for researchers to determine the necessity and depth of explanations required in medical AI applications.
-Three key factors are considered: the robustness of the evaluation protocol, the variability of expert observations, and the representation dimensionality of the application.
-In this perspective, we address the question: When does an AI medical application need to be explained, and at what level of detail?}
+Explainability is a critical factor in enhancing the trustworthiness and acceptance of artificial intelligence (AI) in healthcare, where decisions directly impact patient outcomes.
+Despite advancements in AI interpretability, clear guidelines on when and to what extent explanations are required in medical applications remain lacking.
+We propose a novel categorization system comprising four classes of explanation necessity (self-explainable, semi-explainable, non-explainable, and new-patterns discovery), guiding the required level of explanation; whether local (patient or sample level), global (cohort or dataset level), or both.
+To support this system, we introduce a mathematical formulation that incorporates three key factors: (i) robustness of the evaluation protocol, (ii) variability of expert observations, and (iii) representation dimensionality of the application.
+This framework provides a practical tool for researchers to determine the appropriate depth of explainability needed, addressing the critical question: \textit{When does an AI medical application need to be explained, and at what level of detail?}.